 We are accustomed to groups of experts proposing morbidity and mortality standards for performing certain complex surgical procedures.
 But where do their figures come from?
 Are their statistics credible?
 Can they be considered accurate and objective when the services do not record their morbidity?

 In cases in which morbidity is recorded, the reporting may be subject to a variety of biases that we will discuss in more detail later.
 In addition, the reports lack objective certification by an external and fundamentally impartial audit.
 At most surgical services, these morbidity and mortality standards are considered unattainable.
-Why is this so?
-And how can we talk about benchmarking surgical services if we do not know the morbidity associated with each surgical technique at each service, or the real situation in many of the services certified as excellent?
+Why is this so, and how can we talk about benchmarking surgical services if we do not know the morbidity associated with each surgical technique at each service, or the real situation in many of the services certified as excellent?
 Which services are the best, and on what criteria are these qualifications based?

 At a time when society demands global transparency, it is hard to explain why this quantification is not mandatory, especially since its consequences have such an important bearing on quality of life, oncological prognosis, and healthcare costs[1,2].
-Here, we describe some minimum guidelines designed to allow a process of recording, communication and comparison of postoperative morbidity.
+Here, we describe some minimum guidelines designed to allow a process of recording, communication, and comparison of postoperative morbidity.

-GUIDELINES FOR THE RECORDING, CLASSIFICATION AND COMPARISON OF POSTOPERATIVE COMPLICATIONS
+GUIDELINES FOR THE RECORDING, CLASSIFICATION, AND COMPARISON OF POSTOPERATIVE COMPLICATIONS

 Until recently, it was difficult to quantify postoperative complications because of the lack of any standardized classifications that allowed their systematic recording and comparison.

-Martin et al[3] conducted a study designed to critically evaluate the quality of surgical literature from 1975 to 2001 in the reporting of complications.
+Martin et al[3] conducted a study designed to evaluate critically the quality of surgical literature from 1975 to 2001 in the reporting of complications.
 They included 119 reports recording outcomes in 22530 patients[3].
 Among other things, the authors observed that only 34% of the studies defined the term complication, and that the definitions varied widely (in the case of pancreatic fistula, for instance, they noted up to 12 definitions); only 20% used the degree of severity, and only 67% of the studies indicated the duration of the follow-up.
 Therefore, the evolution of the methodology for evaluating postoperative morbidity has been heterogeneous, and inconsistent reporting of complications has been a common feature in the surgical literature.

-Despite the presence of the tools that we will outline below, in general the descriptions of the methodology used in the diagnosis, recording, and monitoring of complications are unsatisfactory: there is a systematic absence of an external and impartial audit, and so the results lack reliability.
+Despite the presence of the tools that we will outline below, in general the descriptions of the methodology used in the diagnosis, recording, and monitoring of complications are unsatisfactory.
+There is a systematic absence of an external and impartial audit, and so the results lack reliability.

-In 2004, Dindo et al[4] published the classification of complications definitely known as the Classification of Clavien Dindo (CDC)[5], which reached a wide audience.
+In 2004, Dindo et al[4] published the classification of complications definitely known as the Classification of Clavien-Dindo (CDC)[5], which reached a wide audience.
 Currently, the article has 10635 citations[6].

-The CDC classifies complications in a very intuitive way and was very well received by surgeons, Nonetheless, in complex scenarios their grading may be controversial.
+The CDC classifies complications in a very intuitive way and was very well received by surgeons.
+Nonetheless, in complex scenarios their grading may be controversial.
 For this reason, Clavien's group and others have provided several sets of guidelines[4,5,7-9].
 The CDC considers any negative event occurring during hospitalization as a complication[4,5,10,11].
-The main problem with this system is that the entire postoperative course is defined according to the most serious complication, and other minor complications are not considered - even though it has been shown that between 44% and 51.5% of patients who present morbidity at surgical services have two complications or more[9,11].
+The main problem with this system is that the entire postoperative course is defined according to the most serious complication, and other minor complications are not considered - even though it has been shown that between 44.0% and 51.5% of patients who present morbidity at surgical services have two complications or more[9,11].